tensorflow/hub/docs/caching.md

 disk.
 Secondly, models can directly be read from remote storage into TensorFlow.
 Either way, the calls to `tensorflow_hub` functions in the actual Python code can and should continue to use the canonical tfhub.dev URLs of models, which are portable across systems and navigable for documentation.
+In the rare case that user code needs the actual filesystem location (after downloading  and decompressing, or after resolving a model handle into a filesystem path), it can be obtained by the function `hub.resolve(handle)`.

 ### Caching of compressed downloads